IntelexTechnologies/api-docs/source/includes/acts/get_api.md

-compoundstatusIds | int | Compound Status Ids is associated with compound status compoundNames | string | Compound Names The name of the compound which is a string type data and is one among the parameter for filter option externalIdentifier | int | External Identifiers is a unique identifier for this record to an external data system CAS | string | CAS Number is a Chemical Abstract Service number for the compound
+compoundstatusIds | int | Compound Status Ids is associated with compound status compoundNames | string | Compound Names The name of the compound which is a string type data and is one among the parameter for filter option externalIdentifier | int | External Identifiers is a unique identifier for this record to an external data system cas | string | CAS Number is a Chemical Abstract Service number for the compound

 ### 3. Emission Category Table